-- fulfill the general (major and core) curriculum requirements of the college - earn a minimum of 63-65 credit hours with a minimum GPA of 2.00 (C). - (normally) complete 30 credits at Immaculata University - meet the department/division requirements appropriate for the concentration program chosen.
+- fulfill the major and core curriculum requirements of the college - earn a minimum of 63-65 credit hours with a minimum GPA of 2.00 (C). - (normally) complete 30 credits at Immaculata University - meet the department/division requirements appropriate for the concentration program chosen.

 Every student is responsible for knowing the requirements for the degree being sought and for arranging the program of study accordingly.
 Students are encouraged to complete a credit check during the second semester of the junior year (69-89 credits) with the Registrar or their College of Adult Professional Studies advisor.
 Students are responsible for working out course schedules to ensure that requirements set forth in the credit check are met.
-Students can use Degree Works to track their program progress.
+Students can use Degree Works, the University's online degree audit program (accessible through MyIU), to track their program progress.

-The maximum timeframe for an undergraduate full-time student to complete degree requirements is six years; for a parttime student, it is twelve years.
+The maximum timeframe for an undergraduate full-time student to complete degree requirements is six years; for a part-time student, it is twelve years.